-Meanwhile make the homemade cranberry chipotle BBQ sauce.
+Meanwhile make the homemade cranberry chipotle BBQ sauce for your pulled pork sliders.
 It comes together fast (and a great way to use up some cranberry sauce you may have leftover from Thanksgiving).
 The recipe makes about 5 cups of sauce which is a lot so cut the recipe in half if you don’t want that much, otherwise, you can freeze the rest of the barbecue sauce or dip your sandwiches in it!
 You can make the pulled pork and BBQ sauce ahead of time, mix together, then reheat before serving.
 The pork and BBQ sauce also freezes well!

 I’m just a poor blogger and all I ask for is a little love to keep me going.
 So please don’t forget to ENTER my current giveaways for some great prizes!
 If you like this recipe, please follow me on FACEBOOK or TWITTER.
 You can also sign-up to receive my recipes and posts by EMAIL or RSS.
 My recipes are original creations and owned by me unless otherwise noted.
 Please do not steal or copy my recipes or pictures without my permission.
 Thanks for visiting Snappy Gourmet!

 |Cranberry Chipotle BBQ Pulled Pork Sliders|| |